FryPan Bottom Candlestick Pattern in Financial Trading

 • Opposite pattern: Dumpling Top

-Fry Pan Bottom Pattern Formation
+Formation of the Fry Pan Bottom

 The gap plays a critical role in the formation of this pattern.
 If an upwards gap does not occur, this pattern is not considered a Fry Pan Bottom pattern and is called a Rounding Bottom pattern.

-Using the Fry Pan Bottom Pattern in Trading
+Trading with the Fry Pan Bottom Pattern

-FryPan Bottom is a candlestick formation indicating a reversal on the price chart.
-This pattern appears at the end of a bear market, signaling the end of the downtrend.
-The FryPan Bottom pattern can be interpreted as a candlestick pattern indicating a reversal to the upside following a downtrend in the price of a stock or other financial asset.
+Fry Pan Bottom is a candlestick pattern indicating a reversal on the price chart.
+This pattern appears at the end of a bear market, signaling the end of the bearish trend.
+Candlestick traders often watch this pattern closely because it provides clues about when prices might start rising again.
+Candlestick readers can interpret the Fry Pan Bottom as a reversal signal to the upside following a downtrend in the price of a currency pair or other financial asset.
 If this pattern forms at a major support level or in an oversold zone, it is considered a more reliable signal.

-Buying: In cases where the FryPan Bottom pattern is defined, we can target the top of the gap or the top of the candle after the gap for a buying opportunity.
+• Buying: When the Fry Pan Bottom pattern forms, traders can target the top of the gap or the top of the candle after the gap for a buying opportunity.
 This can be considered a signal that prices are entering a bullish trend.

-Stop Loss: It is possible to set a stop-loss point below the level where the pattern is formed.
+• Stop Loss: It is possible to set a stop-loss point below the level where the pattern is formed.

-Target Level: A target level can be set as high as the length of the pattern's body.
+• Target Level: A target level can be set as high as the length of the pattern's body.
 Additionally, another target could be a prominent resistance level before the formation of the pattern.
 These points can be considered as part of the trading strategy.

 Trading example with the Fry Pan Bottom pattern is illustrated in the chart of American Airlines Group, Inc. below: